randeep-k11/behavioural-discussion/README.md

          * You propose implementing code reviews to balance speed and quality.
          * You demonstrate how small optimizations improve performance and reduce future debugging time.
      * Lesson Learned: Balancing speed and quality is key in software development.
 Finding a compromise ensures deadlines are met without sacrificing long-term maintainability.
+   * **Scenario: Feature Prioritization Dispute**
+     * Situation: You're in a sprint planning meeting, and you believe optimizing the database indexing should be a priority, but another teammate argues that developing a new chat feature is more urgent.
+     * Conflict: You believe scalability concerns should be addressed early, while your teammate insists on delivering user-facing features first.
+     * Resolution:
+        * You bring in data, showing that slow queries are already affecting some users.
+        * You suggest a compromise: dedicating part of the sprint to indexing while also making progress on the chat feature.
+        * The team collectively decides based on impact vs. urgency.
+     * Lesson Learned: Prioritization should be driven by data, not just opinions.
+Finding a balance between backend optimizations and user-facing features ensures long-term success.